-- 4) Distribute or wear materials on school property or at school functions that are obscene, advocate illegal action, appear libelous, obstruct the rights of others, or are disruptive to the school program or workplace. - 5) Intimidate, harass or discriminate against any person on the basis of race, color, religion, national origin, sex, sexual orientation, gender, gender identity or expression, age, disability or other legally protected category. - 6) Enter any portion of the District property without authorization or remain in any building or facility after regular closing time. - 7) Obstruct the free movement of any person in any place to which this Code applies. - 8) Violate the traffic laws, parking regulations or other restrictions on vehicles. - 9) Possess, consume, sell, attempt to sell, distribute or exchange or attempt to distribute or exchange alcoholic beverages, illegal substances and controlled substances, including drug paraphernalia, or be under the influence on District property or at a District or school function. - 10) Use tobacco and tobacco products on school grounds or within 100 feet of the entrances, exits, or outdoor areas of any public or private elementary or secondary schools.
-For purposes of this Code of Conduct, "school grounds" means any instructional building, structure, and surrounding outdoor grounds, including entrances or exits, contained within the District's legally defined property boundaries as registered in the County Clerk's Office; as well as all District vehicles. - 11) Use e-cigarettes, vape pens and other similar product, including those containing nicotine except for current FDA-approved smoking cessations products. - 12) Possess, display, use or threaten to use any weapon(s), in or on District property or at a District or school function, except in the case of law enforcement officers or as specifically authorized by the District. - 13) Loiter on District property. - 14) Refuse to comply with any reasonable order from identifiable District officials performing their duties. - 15) Willfully incite others to commit any of the acts prohibited by this Code. - 16) Violate any federal or state statute, local ordinance or Board policy and the District Code of Conduct, where applicable, while on District property or while at a District or school function.
+- 4) Distribute or wear materials on school property or at school functions that are obscene, advocate illegal action, appear libelous, obstruct the rights of others, or are disruptive to the school program or workplace. - 5) Intimidate, harass or discriminate against any person on the basis of race, color, religion, national origin, sex, sexual orientation, gender, gender identity or expression, age, disability or other legally protected category. - 6) Enter any portion of the District property without authorization or remain in any building or facility after regular closing time. - 7) Obstruct the free movement of any person in any place to which this Code applies. - 8) Violate the traffic laws, parking regulations or other restrictions on vehicles. - 9) Possess, consume, sell, attempt to sell, distribute or exchange or attempt to distribute or exchange alcoholic beverages, illegal substances and controlled substances, including drug paraphernalia, or be under the influence on District property or at a District or school function. - 10) Any student who rides a bicycle or snowmobile to school should also file a permission slip signed by a parent.
+When the parent issues this permission slip, rules and regulations of safety concerning the vehicle should be reviewed with the pupil.
+Violation of safety practices on school grounds will cause the administration to revoke the permission granted. - 11) Use tobacco and tobacco products on school grounds or within 100 feet of the entrances, exits, or outdoor areas of any public or private elementary or secondary schools.
+For purposes of this Code of Conduct, "school grounds" means any instructional building, structure, and surrounding outdoor grounds, including entrances or exits, contained within the District's legally defined property boundaries as registered in the County Clerk's Office; as well as all District vehicles. - 12) Use e-cigarettes, vape pens and other similar product, including those containing nicotine except for current FDA-approved smoking cessations products. - 13) Possess, display, use or threaten to use any weapon(s), in or on District property or at a District or school function, except in the case of law enforcement officers or as specifically authorized by the District. - 14) Loiter on District property. - 15) Refuse to comply with any reasonable order from identifiable District officials performing their duties. - 16) Willfully incite others to commit any of the acts prohibited by this Code. - 17) Violate any federal or state statute, local ordinance or Board policy and the District Code of Conduct, where applicable, while on District property or while at a District or school function.